rcl-ssl/docs/api/post-certificate.md

 The endpoint for the **POST Certificate** API is :

 ```
-/v1/subscription/{subscriptionid}/public/certificate
+/public/v1/subscription/{subscriptionid}/public/certificate
 ```

-where the placeholder : {subscriptionid} is the **Subscription Id** of the subscription in the RCL Portal.
+where the placeholder : {subscriptionid} is the **Subscription Id** of the subscription in the RCL SSL Portal.

 # Request Body